smleroy14/book_recommendations/README.md

 make all
 ```

-**Note: To change inputs, outputs, or the config file in use, please edit the Makefile
+**Note: To change inputs, outputs, or the config file in use, please edit the Makefile arguments

 ## 2. Run the app on AWS
 ### Create an RDS database: